-How can the government handhold the MHE and construction equipment sector in this Pandemic time?
+How can the government assist the real estate construction industry in this Pandemic time?

-Covid-19 protocol such as ‘minimum contact’ has further expedited Digital initiatives to be in contact with the manufacturing facility, dealers and end-users.
+Covid-19 protocol, such as 'minimum contact,' has further expedited Digital initiatives to contact all the project stakeholders.
 What are the digital initiatives you have taken in this regard?

 Real estate is considered a favoured lifetime investment as the risk factor is lower than other investment options.
 Interestingly, with the current market performing at lower prices and more builders moving to digital platforms, there has been an increase in demand within India and the NRI market.
 As we are beginning to see recovery in the Indian real estate industry, the unfortunate timing of the second wave of Covid-19 caused a temporary dip in the interest to buy and sell properties.
 However, the increased adoption of digital media tools, notably since last year, could potentially bring huge potential for the real-estate construction sector to handle this situation better.
 Digital transformation in the construction industry is essential to meet the future infrastructure needs that have become more prominent during the coronavirus global crisis.
 The pandemic has indeed made everything digital-first than ever before.
 Developing technologies have developed the online home buying experience favourable for consumers via virtual house tours, home video reviews, and digital real estate expos, amongst others.
 In fact, our honorable Prime Minister Narendra Modi took updates on our Light House Project at Ranchi through a drone tour provided by our Precast President.
 In the same way, such video tours by the builders help build credibility with property seekers and give them a sense of having visited the site from the comfort of their homes.